North American Eagle Project

 The North American Eagle Project was a jet powered car that was intended to challenge the 763 mph (Mach 1.02) land speed record set by the ThrustSSC in 1997.
 The venture was a collaboration between Canadian and US engineers, pilots, and mechanics.
 In 2013, they had hoped to reach 800 mi/h, or Mach 1.058.

 In a land speed record attempt on August 27, 2019, the North American Eagle crashed, killing driver Jessi Combs.
 During the run, Combs did set a new world land-speed record for a woman, at 522.783 mph.
 Since the crash, the project has been abandoned.

 Description

 The vehicle was based on the fuselage of a Lockheed F-104A-10 Starfighter jet fighter aircraft, tail number 56-0763, The aircraft was built for the United States Air Force and assigned to the Air Force Flight Test Center at Edwards Air Force Base from August 29, 1957 until 1970 when it was retired.
 Initially the aircraft was used as a GE test platform for the J79 engine.
 It was later used as a chase plane for the North American X-15, Lockheed SR-71 Blackbird and North American XB-70 Valkyrie test programs.
 It was flown by Joe Walker, Scott Crossfield, Pete Knight, Bill Dana, Chuck Yeager, Joe Engle and Bob Gilliland among other notable pilots.
-North American Eagle has designed road suspension and has carried out the necessary systems integration for it.
+North American Eagle designed road suspension and carried out the necessary systems integration for it.
 The vehicle was 56 ft long and weighed 13000 lb.